soundpress/RulesOfNYC/docs/c07/index.rst

 (g) For the purpose of this Section, the term "landfill operations" shall mean: Final disposition, grading, leveling and/or compacting of fill materials for the purpose of land improvement, or change of the existing property grade, the filling of lands below established grades or of lands under water to established grades, or to grades approved by the Department of Sanitation, the Bureau of Highways, Department of Ports, International Trade and Commerce, and/or Department of Buildings.
 The phases of landfill work covered by the Department of Sanitation's permit includes all stages of the landfill work noted above.

-(h) No fill shall be accepted at any landfill operation that is not clean fill as defined in § 3-02(c).
+(h) No fill shall be accepted at any landfill operation that is not clean fill as defined in 16 RCNY § 3-02(c).
 Any materials dumped at such locations that do not meet the clean fill definition shall immediately place the operator in violation of these Regulations.

-(i) No processing, screening or sorting of acceptable materials will be allowed at any landfill operation, unless the permittee obtains the required approvals as stated in § 3-05(b)(9).
+(i) No processing, screening or sorting of acceptable materials will be allowed at any landfill operation, unless the permittee obtains the required approvals as stated in 16 RCNY § 3-05(b)(9).
 It is not permissible to bring loads of unacceptable material to the site for the purpose of sorting or screening.

 (j) Fee.
 The fee for each permit to operate shall be set by the city.
 Each permit, if not sooner canceled or revoked, shall continue in effect for the period noted on the permit.
 No part of such fee shall be prorated or refunded for non-use or for discontinuance of disposition activities or for the inability of the permittee to avail himself of the privilege.
 No portion of such fee shall be prorated or refunded for any period during which the permit is suspended for any reason nor for any remaining period of the term of the permit subsequent to revocation by the Commissioner of Sanitation for cause.